IBM-Cloud/docs/services/ContinuousDelivery/upgrade_projects.md

 - Make sure that your {{site.data.keyword.jazzhub_short}} project owner is correct.
 The toolchain that is created from your project will be part of that owner's {{site.data.keyword.Bluemix_notm}} organization.
 - If you're planning to start the upgrade, make sure that you're a member of every org and space that the pipeline deploys to.
 Any project admin can start the upgrade.
 However, if the admin who starts the upgrade is not a member of every org and space that the pipeline deploys to, the pipeline cannot be created.
 The person who starts the upgrade becomes the owner of the repo in the toolchain.
 - The Eclipse Orion {{site.data.keyword.webide}} in the toolchain is separate from the {{site.data.keyword.webide}} that is associated with your project.
 If you use the {{site.data.keyword.webide}} and you have uncommitted changes, commit them before you upgrade.
-- Projects at hub.jazz.net and toolchains are both hosted in the US South region.
-If your project was configured to deploy apps to a different region, it will still deploy apps to that region after it is upgraded to a toolchain.

 ## Upgrading from a project to a toolchain
 {: #project_to_toolchain}

+**Important:** Projects at hub.jazz.net and toolchains are both hosted in the US South region.
+If your project was configured to deploy apps to a different region, it will still deploy apps to that region after it is upgraded to a toolchain.

 When your project is ready to be upgraded, a message is displayed on the project's card and Overview page.